 As for the winery side of our operation, we recently began using a material which is a combination of sugar cane and hemp paper for around 95% of our wine labels and they are 100% recyclable.

-We strongly believe in forming an integral part of the communities in which we live and operate, supporting initiatives and communities in local villages and employing staff who bring generations of experience and local knowledge.
-We currently have a fantastic vineyard team from the local village of Aniñon, a lovely village with a long agricultural history that continues to go from strength to strength.
+We believe in forming an integral part of the communities in which we live and operate, supporting initiatives and communities in local villages and employing staff who bring generations of experience and local knowledge.
+We currently have a fantastic vineyard team from the local village of Aniñon, a lovely village with a long agricultural history.